Nevada Fighter

 Nevada Fighter is the third solo album by American singer-songwriter Michael Nesmith during his post-Monkees career.
 The album is also the third and final album with Nesmith backed by the First National Band.
-Released by RCA Records in 1971, the LP failed to chart in the top 200 but bubbled under at #218.
+Released by RCA Records in 1971, the LP failed to chart in the top 200, reaching No. 218.
 The lead off single "Nevada Fighter" peaked at No. 70 on the Billboard charts and No. 67 in Canada.

 John London and John Ware left the group in late November 1970.
-Two tracks were left to finish the album - "Here I Am" (recorded in early January 1971) and "Only Bound" (recorded in late January).
+Two tracks were left to finish the album: "Here I Am" (recorded in early January 1971) and "Rainmaker" (recorded over two dates in January).
 Nesmith recruited James Burton, Joe Osborn and Ron Tutt to help finish the album — all three had worked with Nesmith during his days with The Monkees.